Hypercubers/hypercubing.xyz/docs/puzzles/physical/restricted-2x2x2x2x2.md

 !!! info inline end "Buffer pieces magnet layout"
     ![A drawing of the magnet layout for the buffer pieces of a restricted 2x2x2x2x2](https://cloud.hypercubing.xyz/assets/img/phys/restricted_22222_buffer_magnets.png)

 [Order a 2^4^](https://superliminal.com/cube/2x2x2x2/ordering.html) DIY kit from Melinda Green.
 Then assemble it with a mirrored colour scheme from your current 2^4^, but with the same magnet layout.
 For the 5D stickers 192 are needed in total, with half (96) of them being black and the other half grey.
 This means that each normal physical 2^4^ piece gets 6 stickers on it.
-If you have good vinyl sticker paper to use, that's a great choice.
-Another good option is to order a couple of custom sticker sets online such as [these](https://www.thecubicle.com/products/gan330-keychain-sticker-set).
+A good option is to order a couple of custom sticker sets online such as [these](https://www.thecubicle.com/products/gan330-keychain-sticker-set).

+Grant used buffer pieces when making his version in order to make it obvious to avoid doing illegal twists.
 If you want to add buffer pieces, you need 8 monocolored hypercubies with a custom magnet layout.
+Although there's only a few different illegal twists that are even possible so it's not too tricky to avoid altogether.